jeremiahutecht/rails-weather/README.md

 ## Future
 - Use Rails 5.0
 - Rebuild App without a db
+- Rebuild App to use a javascript call to Google GeoCode

 ## Process
 - [x] Get bare bones site cobbled together